Nebraska couple gets probation for malnourished baby’s death

 The charges stem from the death of their 6-month-old daughter, Samantha.
 The Krutinas took her and her twin sister, Charlotte, to a hospital on Sept.
 1, 2018.
 Both were underweight, and Samantha died.

-An autopsy showed that Samantha died of a bacterial infection caused by malnourishment.
+An autopsy showed Samantha died of a bacterial infection caused by malnourishment.